Mirza-Glitch/markitdown-js/README.md

 Check the [Examples Folder](https://github.com/Mirza-Glitch/markitdown-js/tree/main/examples) for more examples.

-## 🔮 Future Plans

-Currently, the library is in the early stage of development and it needs improvements in typescript types, code improvements etc. Here are the some features that are planned to be added later:

-- Adding JSDoc to the codebase
-- Fixing/Improving typesrcipt types for llmCall, for places with @ts-expect-error annotations
-- Adding Converters for more file types, including converters for Google Docs, Sheets, and Slides.
-- Improving the codebase

-If you think you can help, please feel free to contribute to the project.

 ## 🤝 Contributing

 Contributions are highly appreciated!
 If you'd like to contribute, please: